JCBridgeman/jcbridgeman.github.io/_pages/home.md

 layout: about
 title: home
 permalink: /
-subtitle: <a href="https://psiquantum.com/"">Senior Quantum Architect &mdash; Fault Tolerance at PsiQuantum</a>.
+subtitle: <a href="https://psiquantum.com/"">Staff Quantum Architect at PsiQuantum</a>.

 profile:
   align: right